Willemstad: Education

 The University of Curaçao is the national university of Curaçao and located in Willemstad.
 The Avalon University School of Medicine is located in Willemstad.
 The Caribbean Medical University is also located in Willemstad, close to the city centre.

 Sports

-Major League Baseball players Jair Jurrjens, Wladimir Balentien, Jurickson Profar, Andruw Jones, Ozzie Albies, Kenley Jansen and Jonathan Schoop are from Willemstad.
+Major League Baseball players Jair Jurrjens, Wladimir Balentien, Jurickson Profar, Andruw Jones, Ozzie Albies, Kenley Jansen, Jonathan Schoop, Ceddanne Rafaela and Andrelton Simmons are from Willemstad.

 Noted tennis doubles player Jean-Julien Rojer was born in Willemstad.

+Enith Brigitha, a bronze medalist swimmer who represented the Netherlands in the Summer Olympics was born in Willemsted.
+She was also the first black athlete to win a swimming medal at the Olympics.

 In 1985, Willemstad hosted the Curaçao Grand Prix for Formula 3000.
 The race was won by Danish racing driver John Nielsen.
 Pabao Little League has appeared in nine Little League World Series, winning in 2004.
-They were crowned the International Champions in 2005, 2019, and 2022.
+They were crowned the International Champions in 2005, 2019, 2022, and 2023.
 In 2008, another Pabao Little League team won the Junior League World Series, after winning the Latin America Region, then defeating the Asia-Pacific Region and Mexico Region champions to become the International champion, and finally defeating the U.S. champion (West Region), Hilo American/National LL (Hilo, Hawaii), 5–2.